Cultivating creativity through creative activity

 End of the creative activity

-The greater the effort, the challenge and the time invested – the greater the feeling of success, the sense of achievement and self-efficacy and confidence!
+The greater the effort, challenge and time invested – the greater the feeling of success, the sense of achievement and self-efficacy and confidence!

-Once our project is finally ready, the last and most important thing in the process is post-observation.
+Once our project is finally ready, the most important thing in the process is post-observation.

 It is basically a reflection on the creative process, and can be performed at any age.